portworx/px-docs/release-notes/portworx-enterprise.md

 * PX running on AWS AutoScalingGroup now handles existing devices attached with names such as `/dev/xvdcw` which have an extra letter at the end.
 * Occasionally, containers that use shared volumes could get a "transport end point disconnected" error when PX restarts.
 This has been resolved.
 * Fixed an issue where Portworx failed to resolve Kubernetes services by their DNS names if user sets the Portworx DaemonSet DNS Policy as `ClusterFirstWithHostNet`.
+* PWX- 4078 When PX runs in 100s of nodes, a few nodes show high memory usage.

 ## 1.2.11.10
 This is a minor update to address an issue with installing a reboot service while upgrading a runC container.